EmanueleCuzzocrea/Quadruped_RaiSim/README.md

 ## Reward Machines for Quadruped Locomotion
 Reward Machines can be used to specify the sequence of foot contacts required to perform a specific gait.
-Basically, they add an **extra reward** to the stardard reward used for the locomotion, in order to encourage the learning of a specific gait.
+Basically, they use a **finite-state automaton** to represent a specific gait, and they encourages transitions inside it by adding an **extra reward** to the stardard reward used for the locomotion.
+This way, multiple gaits can be learned without any specific tuning of the hyperparameters.

 ### Trot gait